almeidakarla/almeidakarla/README.md

-UI designer and front-end developer.
+Front-end developer and UI designer.
 Passionate about integrating design and development to create seamless experiences at scale.

 ##